 Be sure that your mailbox is lockable.
 Statistics show that having your mail delivered to a locked mail box discourages thieves.
 If you can’t have your mail delivered to a locked box at your home consider using a post office box.
 The cost is small and you’ll feel more secure knowing that your mail and your personal information is not at risk.

 And while we’re talking about mail; be sure to shred any mail that has your name, address, account numbers, or other personal information on it.
 Especially if it’s an offer for credit, home loans, or bank services.
 These documents are gold to a thief and need to be shredded immediately if you aren’t going to take advantage of the offer.
 A shredder for your home or office is an inexpensive alternative to hiring a document shredding company for your business.

 Use common sense when you shop or bank on line.
 Never shop with a vendor that doesn’t offer a secure payment method.
 Never respond to emails that ask for personal information, even if they appear to be from your bank or financial institution.
 And never give out your passwords or log in information.

 Protecting yourself from identity thieves might seem like too much trouble or too much work, but once you get in the habit of taking these few steps you’ll rest secure knowing that you’ve done everything you could to protect yourself.
-Don’t become another statistic; take the appropriate steps to protect your personal information today.
+Don’t become another statistic; take the appropriate steps to protect your development information today.
 There are many resources available to you.
 Check with your bank or financial institution on their policies regarding identity theft.
 Visit the bookstore or library for information on what steps you can take at home.
 Contact the Better Business Bureau or your local Chamber of Commerce to see what information they might have on how you can fight identity theft and of course you can visit the many sites online.
 One good website is; www.ftc.gov/privacy